 Two California businesses that have sold photo and document storage products nationwide for more than 40 years are facing an avalanche of recent complaints from customers who say they waited months for items that never arrived.
-Several of the complainants are from the St. Louis area.
+Two of the complaints are from the Tucson area.

-The Better Business Bureau (BBB) advises consumers to think twice before ordering from Century Photo
+Better Business Bureau of Southern Arizona advises consumers to think twice before ordering from Century Photo

 or Light Impressions

 .
 Both businesses have the same office address in Santa Fe Springs, Calif.
-Both have “F” grades with the BBB, the lowest grade possible.
+Both have “F” grades with the BBB.

-Most of the complainants allege a failure to deliver ordered merchandise, nonpayment of refunds and poor cutsomer service.
+Most of the complainants allege a failure to deliver ordered merchandise, nonpayment of refunds and poor customer service.

 From Jan.
 1, 2010 to June 8 of this year, the BBB received complaints against Century Photo from 44 states and Washington, D.C.
 Most of those complaints came from Illinois (25), Ohio (19), Missouri and New York (18 each) and Pennsylvania (16).

-Michelle Corey, BBB president and CEO, said, “many of the consumers we have heard from say they dealt with these businesses for years and were very satisfied with their past experiences.
+Kim States, BBB President, said, “many of the consumers we have heard from say they dealt with these businesses for years and were very satisfied with their past experiences.
 For customer service to deteriorate so quickly and so completely in a matter of months is a concern.”

 Both Century Photo and Light Impressions are under the corporate umbrella of New Century Direct of Santa Fe Springs.
 A website for New Century Direct says Century Photo was established in 1953 and offers a line of photo albums, photo pages, scrapbooks, collector accessories and genealogy products.